Alan4247748/friendly-potato/docs/Tech Writing/Botnets.md

 ## Attack Vectors

-Wi-Fi router passwords, especially default ones, can be a significant vulnerability if not changed let's break it down:
+Wi-Fi router passwords, especially default ones, can be a significant vulnerability if not changed Let's break it down:

 ### Brute-Forcing Wi-Fi Passwords